 Operating days: daily (Peleş Castle is closed on Mondays and Tuesdays in February and March 2020, and only on Mondays for the rest of the year.
 During these days Cantacuzino Castle will be visited instead).

 - Transportation by minibus

 - English speaking guide services

 - Lunch (around 50 lei per person - there will be a stop for lunch and you can eat by yourself or together with the group).

-- Peles castle is closed on Mondays and Tuesdays in February and March 2020 and only on Mondays for the rest of the year; on these days, you will visit Cantacuzino Castle.
+- Peles Castle is closed on Mondays and Tuesdays in February and March 2020 and only on Mondays for the rest of the year; these days, you will visit Cantacuzino Castle.

 - During the official holidays and weekends, the traffic to the mountain area might be busier than usual so the return could be later than scheduled (around 9 -10 pm).

 - During the summer time (May-September), the second stop will be in Brasov, and the last one will be in Bran.